 A pension input period is the period of time used to measure contributions paid/benefits accrued for testing against the annual allowance.

-Members may have several different pension arrangements over one or more registered pension schemes.
+Individuals may have several different pension arrangements over one or more registered pension schemes.
 It was possible that these may have had different input periods.

 The pension input amount for a defined contribution plan is the amount of contributions made during the pension input period.

 For defined benefit schemes, the pension input amount is the value of benefits accrued over the pension input period.

 Transfers from other plans don't count towards the pension input amount.

 Note: Where an individual takes benefits as a result of severe or serious ill-health or dies, no pension input amount will arise for pension input periods ending in the tax year in which any of these events happen.

 Fred had 34 years of benefits accrued in a defined benefit scheme.
 The scheme provided a pension of 1/60 of pensionable salary for each year of pensionable service.